 This finding has a direct historical parallel.
 The NEON (National Ecological Observatory Network) planning process of the early 2000s debated whether continental-scale ecology required dense networks of inexpensive sensors or sparse networks of expensive ones.
 The atmospheric flux community prevailed, and NEON deployed approximately 80 heavily instrumented sites.
 Twenty years later, NEON's sparse network cannot resolve the ecological gradients between sites — the same interpolation problem we document here for weather APIs in mountain terrain.

 The Macroscope Environmental Observatory at Canemah (macroscope.earth) and the Macroscope instance at Owl Farm (macroscope.nexus) already integrate multiple data streams — weather stations, BirdWeather acoustic monitoring, iNaturalist observations — into unified ecological dashboards.
-This evaluation establishes the empirical basis for extending that integration to include API-sourced environmental data at locations where physical instrumentation is absent.
-The comparative profile — instrumented site alongside API-sourced site, displayed in the same interface — is now technically feasible and empirically characterized.
+The registration of the Canemah Tempest station with Weather Underground (KOROREGO307) establishes a direct link between the Macroscope's calibrated instruments and the broader community network, enabling comparative analysis that benefits both systems.

-The single-snapshot comparison presented above establishes that API bias exists and scales with terrain complexity.
-It does not reveal whether the bias is constant, diurnal, weather-dependent, or stochastic.
-A follow-on experiment is proposed to characterize the temporal structure of API bias through paired hourly collection from instrumented stations and their “virtual” API counterparts at the same coordinates.
+The single-snapshot comparisons presented above establish that bias exists and scales with terrain complexity.
+They do not reveal whether the bias is constant, diurnal, weather-dependent, or stochastic.
+A follow-on experiment is proposed to characterize the temporal structure of bias through paired hourly collection from instrumented stations and their "virtual" counterparts at the same coordinates.

 Organisms respond to the diurnal envelope — the daily minimum and maximum, the rate of morning warming, the timing of afternoon humidity drop — not to the daily mean.
 If API bias is a constant offset, it can be corrected with a simple calibration factor.
-If it varies systematically with time of day (e.g., overestimating nighttime minima, underestimating afternoon maxima), the correction requires a diurnal model.
-If it varies with weather regime (e.g., accurate during clear conditions but divergent during frontal passages or fog events), the correction becomes conditional and less reliable.
-Understanding which of these patterns holds at each site determines how much ecological inference can be supported by API-derived environmental data.
+If it varies systematically with time of day, the correction requires a diurnal model.
+Understanding which pattern holds determines how much ecological inference can be supported by each data source.

 |---|---|---|---|---|---|---|